 Whether you give via charitable donations or structured philanthropic structures, there is no right or wrong approach.

-Obtaining support through this process from KPMG firms, which have the capacity to combine legal, governance and tax considerations, can be extremely helpful.
-The questions philanthropists are encouraged to explore are ‘what do you want to achieve’, ‘what is the purpose of the activity’, ‘how much time are you willing to invest’, and ‘how do you want to measure the impact of the activity’?
-And, of course, there are many others.
+Obtaining support through this process from KPMG in Singapore and its member firms, which have the capacity to combine legal, governance and tax considerations, can be extremely helpful.
+We encourage philanthropists to explore key considerations including, but not limited to, what they hope to achieve, what the purpose of the activity is, how much time they are willing to invest and how they want to measure the impact of the activity.